camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Fetching Tasks

-In order to implement a polling worker, a fetching operation by using the method `ExternalTaskService#fetchAndLock` can be executed.
+In order to implement a polling worker, a fetching operation can be executed by using the method `ExternalTaskService#fetchAndLock`.
 This method returns a fluent builder that allows to define a set of topics to fetch tasks for.
 Consider the following code snippet:

 ```java
 List<LockedExternalTask> tasks = externalTaskService.fetchAndLock(10, "externalWorkerId")